 This blog is written by Lee Gale Gruen to help Baby Boomers, seniors, and those soon to retire find joy, excitement, and satisfaction in life after retirement.
 Her public lecture on this subject is titled, “Reinventing Yourself in Your Retirement.”
 Her memoir, available at Amazon.com, is: Adventures with Dad: A Father and Daughter’s Journey Through a Senior Acting Class.
 Click here for her website: http://AdventuresWithDadTheBook.com

 Now, on to my blog:

 Do you have someone in your life who is a drama king or queen?
 Are you one?
 You know the type.
-They always seem to have a crisis, event, happening, etc. that is the most urgent, horrible, fantastic, important (add your own adjective) thing in the world.
+They always seem to have a crisis, event, happening, whatever that is the most urgent, horrible, fantastic, important, (add your own adjective) thing in the world.
 If their current focus is on solving their problem du jour, preferably with your help, angst, time and attention, once it is over, a new one usually pops up.
 What’s going on?

 Are you tired of being sucked into this type of interaction?
 If so, how do you protect yourself from the ravages of being on the receiving end of someone else’s hyped-up drama?
 It’s hard, especially if that someone is significant in your life such as a spouse, child, parent, co-worker, boss, etc. However, playing the co-dependent doesn’t help them or you.